khonsulabs/bonsaidb-www/content/about.md

 which is a trait that can be implemented for custom backup solutions.
 BonsaiDb provides built-in support for using a filesystem directory as a backup location, and there is planned support for any [S3-compatible storage service][s3-backup].
-Currently backups are always complete backups, but [incremental backups are planned][incremental-backups].
+Currently, backups are always complete backups, but [incremental backups are planned][incremental-backups].

 [backup]: https://dev.bonsaidb.io/main/bonsaidb/local/struct.Storage.html#method.backup